All right, Leonard Skinner, simple man, that can only mean one thing on this radio program, and that is all things self-proclaimed, simple man.

 I don't believe that.

-I I think that most Americans don't care what happens in New York City because they think that New York is getting what it deserved.
+I think that most Americans don't care what happens in New York City because they think that New York is getting what it deserved.

-I don't live in New York City.
+I don't live in New York City, but I do.

-But I do Chuck Schumer's from New York.
+Well, Chuck Schumer's from New York.

-Who would win in a primary?
+Who would win in a primary, Schumer or AOC?

-AOC kick his butt.
+AOC, kick his butt.

 That's what's happened to your state, Bill.

-Well, um I do a commentary on YouTube.
+Well, I do a commentary on YouTube.

-It's YouTube.com slash Bill O'Reilly, explaining who voted for Mandami.
+It's youtube.com/slash Bill O'Reilly explaining who voted for Mandami.

-They want to destroy.
+They want to discuss.

 But the point is, but look at Schumer and Hakeem Jeffries.

-They they are leaders in name only.
+They are leaders in name only.

 They are impotent.